-- FACTSHEET – MDS – a 2 page sheet for general information on MDS – coming soon
+- 2 page sheet for general information on MDS - coming soon

 - Supportive care treatments: EPO, GCSF – more information to follow.

-- Revlimid – lenalidomide – is an oral treatment given to the specific MDS sub-types del 5q (or 5q-) patients – who are also transfusion dependant.
-Revlimid is already available in the UK – but via Individual Funding Requests only for now.
-More information to follow soon.
+Revlimid – lenalidomide – is an oral treatment given to the specific MDS sub-types del 5q (or 5q-) patients – who are also transfusion dependent.

 - BOOKLET – Why you need transfusions and how they help.
 Also includes information about iron overload and iron chelation which can become relevant if you are receiving transfusions on a long-term basis: Iron Overload Book

 - SLIDES - Presentation: Understanding myelodysplasia and Introduction to Blood Transfusion

 - February 2012 – New resource for patient information on blood transfusion.
 The following NHS link includes information about all aspects of blood transfusion: Link provided by the Chief Medical Officer’s National Blood Transfusion Committee ‘Patient Involvement Working Group’ here Please be aware the information is not specifically targeted at MDS – but all conditions needing blood transfusions.

 Life style advice

 - FATIGUE FACT SHEET- a 2 page general information sheet on fatigue.

 What is important to know about MDS and fatigue – and what you can do to feel a little better